-For 20 years now, our, “How To Buy An RV And Save” has taught thousands of readers how to negotiate a much better price from their dealer or private party.
+For over two decades, our, “How To Buy An RV And Save” has taught tens of thousands of readers how to negotiate a much better price from their dealer or private party.

 One of the most common questions we get is: “How do I know if I am getting a good deal?”

 Unfortunately, the answer is – You won’t know, until you understand dealer profit margins and wholesale values.
 Once you understand how to put our strategies in place, you will be able to negotiate your way as close to wholesale as possible.

 Without this knowledge it is impossible to know for sure if you’re getting a good deal.
 Now in its’ 15th edition, our RV Buyers Guide can help anyone looking for a new or used RV model.

 The problem with free RV buying advice: Who do you trust?

 Chances are, if you’re looking for some simple, unbiased RV buying tips online, you’re finding lots of bland and vaguely worded How-To guides that always seem to be written with one goal: to get you to visit an RV site owned by a dealer or manufacturer.
 Do you see the conflict of interest here?
 Why would you take RV buying tips from the very same people trying to SELL you an RV?

 Our RV buying guide goes into detail and provides real answers with simple bargaining strategies, as well as lots of money saving tips that will help you get the best deal possible.
 We first published this guide in 2006 and it remains the #1 selling RV Buyers Guide today.
 As an independent research firm, RVReviews.net has no obligation, financial or otherwise, to protect the RV dealer.
 Our only obligation is to assist the consumer: You.

 Would you be willing to spend $30 bucks to save two thousand dollars or more?